Scorptech/milestoneone/README.md

 5. Under **Source** click the drop-down menu labelled **None** and select **Master Branch**
 6. On selecting Master Branch the page is automatically refreshed, the website is now deployed.
 7. Scroll back down to the **GitHub Pages** section to retrieve the link to the deployed website.

-At the moment of submitting this Milestone project the Development Branch and Master Branch are identical.

 ### How to run this project locally